jb3/language-circuitpython/README.md

 # Atom CircuitPython

 CircuitPython language support in Atom.
-Support for serial outputs and plotting of data.
+Support for serial outputs, Python REPL, and plotting of data.

 This plugin contains the code from the [`fsync-on-save`](https://atom.io/packages/fsync-on-save) package to ensure data is flushed to the device immediately after saving, therefore preventing loss or corruption of data when working with CircuitPython devices.